 - Follow safe work procedures and take an active part in protecting themselves, their fellow employees, and students.

 - Understand the hazards and safety precautions to reduce or eliminate those hazards before undertaking any assignment.

-- Report all unsafe conditions, practices, and behavior to administrator and make suggestions for correction.
+- Report all unsafe conditions, practices, and behaviors to their administrator and make suggestions for their correction.